 The continual monitoring, review and implementation of required corrective action is vital to ensure continuous improvement and is undertaken at every level of the financial, service and individual planning processes.
-In addition, this ensures that we take action in response to actual performance to make outcomes better than they would have otherwise been.
+In addition, this ensures that we take action in response to actual performance to make outcomes better than they would have otherwise been, for example ensuring budgets are not overspent, that pledges are delivered or that individual targets are met.
 It is recognised that both officers and elected members play key roles in the delivery of effective performance management to deliver continuous improvement.
-Key to this is the way services react and learn from the monitoring they undertake whether it is in the form of customer feedback or as part of a performance against targets, and as such, effective target setting and the use of benchmarking data is of fundamental importance.
+Key to this is the way services react and learn from the monitoring they undertake whether it is in the form of customer feedback or as part of a performance action plan.
+Internal monitoring is conducted by monitoring performance against targets, and as such, effective target setting and the use of benchmarking data is of fundamental importance.